clabra/DataScience/courses/coursera/Mining Massive Datasets/pagerank.md

 PageRank
 ========

-# Week 1

-## Basic PageRank calculation: Transition Matrix
+# Basic PageRank calculation: Transition Matrix (Week 1)

 The objective is calculate the PageRank of each node in a web.